FAQ

 Microkernel benefits

-You can modify/change many system components without a system restart, similar to but safer than livepatching.
+You can modify/change many system components without a system restart, similar to but safer than some kernel modules and livepatching.

 Most system components run in user-space on a microkernel system.
 Because of this, bugs in most system components won’t crash the system/kernel.